|Nutrition Facts (per serving)|

 Lay a banana leaf rectangle or corn husk on a flat surface.
 Place about 1/4 cup of the masa in the middle and spread into a 2 x 4-inch rectangle leaving a generous border.
 Spread 1 to 2 tablespoons of the filling in the center of the masa.

 Fold the sides of the banana leaf (or corn husk) in over the filling, enclosing the masa over the cheese filling.

 Fold the bottom half up over the filling, then fold the top half down to create a neat package.

 Tie the tamale with a piece of kitchen twine or a strip of banana leaf to secure it.
 Repeat with the remaining ingredients.

 Bring 1 to 2 inches of water to boil in a large steamer pot or large pot fitted with a colander or steamer basket.
 Fill the basket with 1 layer of tamales (the tamales should not touch the water).
 Steam in batches if necessary.
 Cover the tamales with a kitchen towel.
 Place a cover on the pot and steam until the masa is tender, 30 to 40 minutes per batch, adding more water to the pot as necessary.

 Remove the tamales and serve warm.

 Tamales can be reheated on low the microwave.

 - Tamales can be stored in an airtight container in the refrigerator for up to one week.

 - Tamales can also be frozen.
 They will keep in the freezer for up to four months.
-Reheat them, from frozen, by steaming for 15 to 20 minutes, or by heating them in the oven, wrapped in foil.
+Reheat them from frozen by steaming for 15 to 20 minutes or heating them wrapped in foil in the oven.